maxfra01/LM-2nd-year-lectures/I Semester/Information Systems Security/Foundational cryptography.md

 ### CTR (Counter mode)

 This mode allows to encrypt $N$ bits at a time (called a "group").
-There is no need to apply padding, it only requires a nonce and a counter, composed by a suitable function.
+There is **no need to apply padding**, it only requires a nonce (one-time number) and a counter, composed by a suitable function.
 Note that a transmission error causes errors only in one group.

 ![[Pasted image 20241002105830.png]]